ptarjan/node-cache/README.md

     Houdini will now disappear
     houdini did disappear
     Houdini is null
+    foo in old cache is baz
-    foo in new cache is baz
+    foo in new cache is newbaz

 ## API